WebOrigami/docs/src/content/framework/intro8.md

 {{ greetings }}
 ```

-This index page is still not what you want, but you've 'moved one step closer to turning the team data into a useful list of team members.
+This index page is still not what you want, but you've moved one step closer to turning the team data into a useful list of team members.

 ## Clean up